geodesicsolutions-community/geocore-community/README.md

 ## First time setup for docker:

+If you do not already have `docker` set up and working on your computer, you will need to do that first.

+You can find the docker installation at https://docs.docker.com/get-docker/

+The rest of the instructions below assume you have docker installed and working.

 ### 1. First, `cd` into the base folder for the software.

 When you use `ls` you should see the `src/` folder and all the files at the base level.
 If you are on Windows,